opentelekomcloud-docs/data-warehouse-service/doc/tool/source/dsc/using_dsc/migration_process/viewing_output_files_and_logs.rst

 Viewing and Verifying Output Files
 ----------------------------------

 After the migration is complete, you can use a comparison tool (for example, BeyondCompare®) to compare the output file with its input file.
-Input SQL files can also be :ref:`formatted <dws_mt_0042>` for easier comparison.
+Input SQL files can also be formatted for easier comparison.

 #.
 Run the following command in Linux and view output files in the output folder.
 Operations in Windows are not described here.